 All of our self catering holiday cottages are within 10 miles of the coast.
 With over 20 beaches stretching over 60 miles of Dorset coast there are Dorset beaches for everyone.
 A self catering beach holiday is a wonderful way to relax and unwind.
-In Dorset there are quiet, sandy, child friendly options scattered all along the coast and there are rugged rocky outcrops only accessible by way of a long walk or by boat.
+In Dorset there are quiet, sandy, child friendly options scattered all along the coast as well as rugged rocky outcrops only accessible by way of a long walk or by boat.

 Detailed below are 10 of the most famous and accessible Dorset beaches (from East to West), followed by a summary of the best of the rest.

-A further guide to our hidden gems can be found in our Dorset’s Secret Beaches blog article.
+A further guide to our hidden gems can be found in our Dorset’s Secret Beaches blog article and also our guide to dog friendly beaches.

 Please note: Dorset Coastal Cottages cannot be responsible for the content of external websites.